Tips and Tricks to Help Manage Your Aviophobia

 Exactly if or which of these medications are suitable depends on your current health condition and medications; your doctor can best advise you on the subject.
 Many patients find light sedation more than enough to suppress severe fears before they fly, allowing for a reactive approach with each flight.

-Your aviophobia may feel overwhelming, but with the right supports, it doesn’t have to hold you back.
 There’s a whole world of adventure waiting for you out there, filled with luxurious flights, incredible destinations, and plenty of fun along the way.
 Take your first baby step to find help or speak with a private charter jet company about accommodating your needs.
 Sometimes, what you need most is a friendly, understanding crew to get you through the flight.
 The right company will always be happy to do whatever they can to help!